-Requirement Verification resolution 640 480.
-Assemble the FPGA on PCB, connect all the required capacitors and resistors.
+Video signal should output with VGA at Assemble the FPGA on PCB, connect all the resolution 640 480. required capacitors and resistors.
 Connect the VGA DAC to FPGA.
 Hardcoding testing image in to FPGA, test the output of VGA port.
 Connect a display through VGA port.
 The display should have test image on it.

-2.2.2 Controller MCU
+2.2.2 Controller